synchronal/moar/README.md

 - `reply` creates a tuple (`{:reply, message, state}`).
 - `cont!`, `error!`, `halt!`, `ok!` , and `noreply!` unwrap tuples (`{:error, "foo"} |> error!()` -> `"foo"`).
 - `returning` takes two arguments and returns the second one.
+- `then_if` for piping a term into a function only if a condition is truthy.

 `Moar.Term`